alf808/neo-depot/README.md

 - `hazardous`: Whether or not this `NearEarthObject` is potentially hazardous.
 - `approaches`: A collection of this `NearEarthObject`s close approaches to Earth.

-The starter code contains default values for some of these attributes - you should decide how, and if, to replace that code.
+This code contains default values for some of these attributes.

 Recall that, even though every NEO in the data set has a nonempty primary designation, some NEOs have no name, and some NEOs have no diameter (it's unknown to NASA).

-The `designation` should resolve to a string, the `name` should resolve to either a nonempty string or the value `None`, the `diameter` should resolve to a float (you should use `float('nan')` to represent an undefined diameter), and the `hazardous` flag should resolve to a boolean.
+The `designation` should resolve to a string, the `name` should resolve to either a nonempty string or the value `None`, the `diameter` should resolve to a float (use `float('nan')` to represent an undefined diameter), and the `hazardous` flag should resolve to a boolean.

 The `approaches` attribute, for now, can be an empty collection.
-In Task 2, you'll use the real data set to populate this collection with the real `CloseApproach` data.

-The `__str__` method that you write is up to you - it'll determine how this object is printed, and should be human-readable.
+The `__str__` method determines how this object is printed, and should be human-readable.
 For inspiration, we adopted the following format:

 ```
 >>> neo = ...